-- A. Customer shall contact the AE Civil Inspection Section and the Network Design Section for the preconstruction meeting for the final inspection of all Customer_installed civil work for projects in the Network Service Area.
-(AE Network Design will inspect Customer_installed network vaults). - B. For more information and requirements regarding services in the Network Service Area, contact the Network Design Section.
+- A. Customer shall contact the AE Civil Inspection Section and the Network Design Section for the preconstruction meeting for the final inspection of all Customer\-installed civil work for projects in the Network Service - B. For more information and requirements regarding services in the Network Service-Area, contact the Network Design Section.

-1.5.2 COMMERCIAL Service in Non_Network Areas
+1.5.2 COMMERCIAL Service in Non\-Network Areas